edgibbs/edgibbs.github.io/_posts/2022-04-17-aggregate-failures.md

 One assertion per test is great rule when you don't have tens of thousands of specs running. `:aggregate-failures` allows you to have multiple assertions while still reporting on each failure clearly.

-As a bounus it is honored by `Rubocop RSpec RSpec/MultipleExpectations`.
+As a bonus it is honored by `Rubocop RSpec RSpec/MultipleExpectations`.
 Not sure why this isn't documented better with Rubocop RSpec.
-Here is the code within the `MultipleExpecations` class that enforces the one assert per spec rule:
+Here is the code within the `MultipleExpectations` class that enforces the one assert per spec rule:

 [MultipleExpectations](https://github.com/rubocop/rubocop-rspec/blob/master/lib/rubocop/cop/rspec/multiple_expectations.rb)